MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/recipientnotfound-ndr.md

 ## Problem

-An Office 365 user is unable to send email messages to on-premises Exchange users in an Exchange hybrid deployment.
-The Office 365 user receives the following nondelivery report (NDR):
+A Microsoft 365 user is unable to send email messages to on-premises Exchange users in an Exchange hybrid deployment.
+The Microsoft 365 user receives the following nondelivery report (NDR):

 > Your message to <User@contoso.com> couldn't be delivered.
 >